Karen Matsuoka is poised to change the way the government designs and implements healthcare policy. Let’s hope she does.

 Matsuoka likes to imagine a situation like the TV show “Undercover Boss,” where the people who design policy could immerse themselves in the lives of the people for whom they design.
 To have people live the policy they’ve created to see what works well and what doesn’t work well.

-“I don’t know if policymakers fully appreciate the reality of the people they’re trying to serve,” Matsuoka says.
-“These people’s stories are heart-wrenching.
+“I don’t know if policymakers fully appreciate the reality of the people they’re trying to serve, which is why it is so risky to assume you know what patients need and want” Matsuoka says.
+“My team has begun doing empathy interviews with Medicaid beneficiaries, and their stories are heart-wrenching.

 “How cool would it be if we could co-design together?”